-Ethan's love for music began as a child, when his uncle introduced him to the music of Stevie Wonder, Aretha Franklin, and Amy Winehouse, amongst others.
+Ethan's love for music began as a child, when his uncle introduced him to the music of Stevie Wonder, Aretha Franklin, and Amy Winehouse, among others.
 They would ride in his uncle's convertible (with the top down, of course) blasting soul music.
 These incredible grooves and melodies have stuck with Ethan to this day.

 In 8th grade Ethan's first teacher, Max Cowan, turned him onto jazz, introducing him to the album Testifyin' by pianist Benny Green.
-This insanely swinging record, featuring Christian McBride and Carl Allen, got Ethan hooked.
+This swinging record, featuring Christian McBride and Carl Allen, got Ethan hooked.

-After living briefly in Minneapolis, Ethan moved to New York to attend the Manhattan School of Music.
+After living briefly in Minneapolis, Ethan moved to New York City to attend the Manhattan School of Music.
 Out of high school, Ethan also discovered his passion for cancer charity work, and has made volunteering and fundraising an integral part of his life.